Nancy Pelosi Says The Accusations Against Joe Biden Don’t Disqualify Him From Being President

 “He put his hand around my neck and pulled me in to rub noses with me.
 When he was pulling me in, I thought he was going to kiss me on the mouth.”

-She says that the encounter wasn’t sexual in nature but that it was uncomfortable for her.
+She says that the encounter wasn’t sexual in nature, but that it was uncomfortable for her.

 Nancy Pelosi: Allegations against Biden don’t disqualify him "from being president" https://t.co/oQtZdb3geU